Prime-to-$p$ \'etale fundamental groups of punctured projective lines over strictly Henselian fields: Proof of the comparison theorem

 \begin{proof} The statement for $\rho_{\alg}^{(p')}$ follows from \cite[Corollary 1.16]{kisin2000prime}, which is stated in terms of outer Galois actions but easily implies the statement for full Galois actions.

 In order to prove the statement for $\rho_{\alg}^{(q')}$ when $K = \cc((x))$, we first observe that the statement of \cite[Corollary 5.5.8]{szamuely2009galois}, which gives a condition for the injectivity of maps of fundamental groups, works for any Galois category (it is only stated there for the Galois category of finite \'{e}tale covers).
 Therefore, it suffices in this case to prove that given any finite prime-to-$p$ group $G$, every $G$-Galois cover of $\proj_{\bar{K}}^{1} \smallsetminus \{\alpha_{1}, ... , \alpha_{d}\}$ has a model defined over a prime-to-$p$ extension of $K$.
-This follows from Proposition \ref{prop field of def} (or from Remark \ref{rmk field of def}) below, and so we are done.
+This follows from Proposition \ref{prop field of def} (or from Remark \ref{rmk field of def}); here we note that the case that we require of Proposition \ref{prop field of def} relies only on Proposition \ref{prop isomorphic to family over cc((x))}, which is independent from the rest of the paper.

 \end{proof}